jaluoma/pruju-ai/README.md

 ## Moodle integration

-You can integrate the materials with a Moodle instance by specifying `.moodle` file to contain the following things:
+You can import the materials from a Moodle instance by specifying `.moodle` file to contain the following things:

 ```
 COURSE_ID="12345"